glulu4/glulu4/README.md

 I'm currently looking for work as a software developer and anything of the like.
 I'd also love to collaborate on a project if anyone has ideas.

 ### How to reach me
-Please feel free to email me: glulu4444@gmail.com Leave a message on my website: https://gabbylulu.com/
+Please feel free to email me at glulu4444@gmail.com or leave a message on my website: https://gabbylulu.com/

 <!--
 **glulu4/glulu4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.